codewars/docs/__tmp__/popups/on-first-kata-completed.md

 ## Next Kata

 You can move on to the next kata by clicking this button in the top right corner.
 It will randomly select a new kata for you based off of your selected language and training routine.
-Your active training routing is found on the dashboard page if you want to change it.
+Your active training routine is found on the dashboard page if you want to change it.

 ## Train Again